 Many applicants are also concerned about renewing TN status in a different location than where the initial TN was approved.
 Applicants fear that this might lead to additional scrutiny in how the application is analyzed.
-However, Customs and Border Protection (CBP) has made great efforts to ensure that all officers are properly trained to review TN applications and has instituted the use of a checklist for each TN application, to ensure consistency in application review.
+However, CBP has made great efforts to ensure that all officers are properly trained to review TN applications and has instituted the use of a checklist for each TN application, to ensure consistency in application review.

 By using a TN eligibility checklist in its interviews (instituted in 2014), CBP has brought greater structure and uniformity to the border application process.
 This checklist also serves as a quality guideline to what the application documents need to address, taking away much of the mystery of how the interview should proceed.

 According to the CBP checklist, at the U.S./Canada border, a TN applicant should be prepared to provide the officer with: